MolecularMatch/policies/data_integrity_policy.md

 # Data Integrity Policy

-Catalyze takes data integrity very seriously.
-As stewards and partners of Catalyze Customers, we strive to assure data is protected from unauthorized access and that it is available when needed.
-The following policies drive many of our procedures and technical settings in support of the Catalyze mission of data protection.
+MolecularMatch takes data integrity very seriously.
+As stewards of our Customers data, we strive to assure data is protected from unauthorized access and that it is available when needed.
+The following policies drive many of our procedures and technical settings in support of this aim.

 ## Applicable Standards from the HITRUST Common Security Framework